adil10743/Company-Token-Global/README.md

 ##### *requestPayout()*
 `function requestPayout(uint256 amount, bytes memory data)`

 Sends a certain `amount` of tokens to the masterContract.
-The `data` input can be utilised to include the reason for a payout in order to trigger responses from Synpulse.
+The `data` input can be utilised to include the reason for a payout in order to trigger responses from Company.
 "0x0" is standard input.
 Emits a {Payout} event.

 | Parameter Name  | Type          | Description                   |
 | --------------- | ------------- | ----------------------------- |